 People have claimed to see blood dripping through the walls while others claim to have smelled decaying flesh.
 There is also a tale of slaves burning to death in the basement.

 There are people who claim they can hear those slaves’ screams in the house.

 1. The Story Inn, Nashville, Indiana

 Back in 1851, the quaint little town of Story was founded by Dr. George Story.
-The town was comprised of the Story Inn, a schoolhouse, two general stores, a saw mill, post office, church, and a couple additional buildings.
+The town was comprised of the Story Inn, a schoolhouse, two general stores, a sawmill, a post office, church, and a couple of additional buildings.

 The Story Inn is one structure in the town that was restored to what it once was back in its heyday.
-Each of the rooms and cottages in the inn are free of radios, televisions, and clocks, what the owners consider modern day distractions.
+Each of the rooms and cottages in the inn is free of radios, televisions, and clocks, which the owners consider modern-day distractions.

 The rooms and cottages have some modern features; electricity and running water, but their furnishings are very 19th century American Midwest.